DEShawResearch/msys/doc/source/selections.rst

     name "C.*" and not ion

-  It was felt that, rather than slavishly follow VMD in this respect, Msys should try to get the correct answer.
+  It was felt that, rather than follow VMD in this respect, Msys should try to get the correct answer.
 Do you really want your "nitrogen" atom selection to include sodium (NA)?
-If you do wish to recover the original VMD behavior, you can always redefine any of the atom selection macros as described below.

 * Implicit 'and': in VMD, selections can sometimes be concatenated with an implicit 'and'; e.g. "water within 3 of protein" will be parsed by